Derekpang47/SummerJavascript/README.md

-# messing-around
+# summerJS
-Code for testing and trying out GitHub
+Code for testing and trying out GitHub with Javascript I learned myself.